Coronavirus: Licenses and permits

 - Gov.uk: Covid-19 Decontamination in non Healthcare Settings

 If drivers are worried about Covid-19 symptoms, they should follow NHS guidance: https://www.nhs.uk/conditions/coronavirus-covid-19/

 Medicals have now resumed; however, these will be carried out by way of a virtual appointment for the foreseeable future.
 The Medical Centre will contact drivers who require a medical directly to organise an appointment.

 Please be reminded that should you develop a medical condition, you should notify the licensing Department immediately at firstname.lastname@example.org

 - Transport Gov: Coronavirus - Advice on how to Travel Safely

 - Transport Gov: Coronavirus - Transport Transition Plan

 Face to face appointments

 All Knowledge tests for new applicants have been postponed.
-The Licensing Department will contact you as soon as possible to re-arrange the Knowledge Test.
+The Licensing Department will contact you when Knowledge Tests can resume.